 - Pet Sitting.
 If you’re a pet owner and love pets, this is a great alternative.
 People are always looking for someone to sit with their pets when they’re on vacation or taking short trips.

 - Organizer.
-Believe it or not, others will pay you nicely to help them organize their homes and life.
+Believe it or not, others will pay you nicely to help them organize their homes and lives.
 You’ll have to love working with people.

 - Music Instructor.
 Do you have an ear for music?
 If so, teach a music class.